-The STARTALK Program Management Office is looking for creative, innovative, and out-of-the-box thinking in submitted proposals.
+The STARTALK Program Management Office is looking for creative, innovative, and out-of-the-box thinking in submitted proposals for Russian and/or Chinese languages only.
 Programs described in a proposal should meet the requirements of one of the following formats:

-Format 1: STARTALK Student Program (Grades K-14).
-Student participants will be in grades K-14 at the beginning of the academic year 2023.
-Requires a minimum of 40 hours of summer camp, preferably face-to-face, but may be virtual or hybrid, should any public health/safety concerns make in-person impractical.
-Requires a minimum of 40 hours of pre- and post-camp activities that may be live, virtual, or hybrid.
-This format may be geared to beginner, intermediate, and/or advanced levels of language at the beginning of the program, with the objective to prepare students for the next proficiency level.
+Format 1: STARTALK Student Program (Grades 9-16).
+Student participants will be in grades 9-16 at the beginning of the academic year 2024.
+Requires a minimum of 40 hours of summer camp, preferably face-to-face, but may be virtual or hybrid, should any public health/safety concerns make in-person impractical

-Format 2: STARTALK Student Program (Grades 7-14).
-Student participants will be in grades 7-14 at the beginning of the academic year 2023.
+Format 2: STARTALK Student Program (Grades 9-16).
+Student participants will be in grades 9-16 at the beginning of the academic year 2024.
 Requires a minimum of 60 hours of summer camp, preferably face-to-face, but may be virtual or hybrid, should any public health/safety concerns make in-person impractical.
-Requires a minimum of 60 hours of pre- and post-camp activities that may be live, virtual, or hybrid.
-This format should be geared to intermediate or advanced levels at the beginning of the program, with the objective to prepare students for the next proficiency level language studies before the following school year.
+Requires a minimum of 60 hours of pre- and post-camp activities a minimum of 60 total hours of pre-camp and post-camp activities, which are solely to be focused on language acquisition, that may be live, virtual, or hybrid.